The Eureka Mignon Specialita is one of the most successful espresso grinders to emerge in the last couple of years.

 However, you can also single dose if you have that’s what you’re in the mood for.

-The other thing people discuss in relation to single dosing is grind retention.
+Another thing people often discuss in relation to single dosing is grind retention.

-The Specialita has very low retention, so you don’t have to purge.
-In my test, retention has been under 1 gram, and it’s relatively easy to get down to virtually zero retention.
+The Specialita has a rather low retention/exchange, so you don’t necessarily have to purge.
+In my test, exchange has been around 1 gram.

-In the online coffee communities, there have also been a bunch of interesting small single doser mods around the Mignon.
+In the online coffee communities, there has been a bunch of interesting single-doser mods around the Mignon.

-Some people have made a single dosing funnel by cutting a bit of plastic pipe, and someone even made a design for 3D printing.
+Some people have made a single dosing funnel by cutting a bit of plastic pipe, and there are also 3D printing designs.

 You can find the files here and try for yourself.